MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 - When summing, use the sign (+/-) first reached on each element.
 - The sum of the voltages around the circuit is zero (0) - *Kirchoff's Voltage Law (KVL)*

-These rules are illustrated in the circuit below
+These rules are illustrated in the circuit and discussion below

 ### KVL Loop